Kateri Tekakwitha: Upheaval and invasions

 Tekakwitha grew up in a period of upheaval, as the Mohawk interacted with French and Dutch colonists, who were competing in the lucrative fur trade.
-The Mohawk initially traded with the Dutch, who had settled in Albany and Schenectady.
-The French traded with and were allied with the Huron.

 Trying to make inroads in Iroquois territory, the French attacked the Mohawk in present-day central New York in 1666.
-After driving the people from their homes, the French burned the three Mohawk villages on the south side of the river, destroying the longhouses, wigwams, and the women's corn and squash fields.
-Tekakwitha, around ten years old, fled with her new family into a cold October forest.
+After driving the people from their homes, the French burned the three Mohawk villages.
+Tekakwitha, around ten years old, fled with her new family.

-After the defeat by the French forces, the Mohawk were forced into a peace treaty that required them to accept Jesuit missionaries in their villages.
+After the defeat by the French forces, the Mohawk accepted a peace treaty that required them to tolerate Jesuit missionaries in their villages.
 The Jesuits established a mission near Auriesville, New York.
-While there, the Jesuits studied Mohawk and other native languages to reach the people.
 They spoke of Christianity in terms with which the Mohawk could identify.
-In his work on Tekakwitha, Darren Bonaparte notes the parallels between Mohawk and Christian belief elements.
-For instance, the Jesuits used the word Karonhià:ke, the Mohawk name for Sky World, as the word for heaven in the Lord's Prayer in Mohawk.
-"This was not just a linguistic shortcut, but a conceptual bridge from one cosmology to another."

 The Mohawk crossed their river to rebuild Caughnawaga on the north bank, west of the present-day town of Fonda, New York.
 In 1667, when Tekakwitha was 11 years old, she met the Jesuit missionaries Jacques Frémin, Jacques Bruyas, and Jean Pierron, who had come to the village.
 Her uncle opposed any contact with them because he did not want her to convert to Christianity.
-One of his older daughters had already left Caughnawaga to go to Kahnawake, the Catholic mission village across the St. Lawrence River from Montreal.
+One of his older daughters had already become Catholic.

-In the summer of 1669, several hundred Mohican warriors, advancing from the east, launched a dawn attack on Caughnawaga.
-Rousing quickly to the defense, Mohawk villagers fought off the invaders, who kept Caughnawaga under siege for three days.
-Tekakwitha, now around 13 years old, joined other girls to help priest Jean Pierron tend to the wounded, bury the dead, and carry food and water to the defending warriors on the palisades.
+In the summer of 1669, several hundred Mohican warriors, advancing from the east, launched an attack on Caughnawaga.
+Tekakwitha, at that point around 13 years old, joined other girls to help priest Jean Pierron tend to the wounded, bury the dead, and carry food and water.

-When reinforcements arrived from other Mohawk villages, the defenders drove the Mohican warriors into retreat.
-The victorious Mohawk pursued the Mohican warriors, attacking them in the forest, killing over 80, and capturing several others.
-Returning to Caughnawaga amid the widespread celebration, the victors tortured the captive Mohicans—thirteen men and four women—for two afternoons in succession, planning to execute them on the third.
-Pierron, tending to the captives, implored the torturers to stop, but they ignored him.
-Pierron instructed the captives in Catholic doctrine as best he could and baptized them before they died under torture.